Azure/azure-rest-api-specs/documentation/api-scenario/how-to/QuickStart.md

 #### 5. manual update example value

-After debug with postman, you need to rewrite back all the updated values and run `oav run <test-scenario-file> -e <env.json>` again.
+After debug with postman, you need to rewrite back all the updated values and run `oav run <api-scenario-file> -e <env.json>` again.
 The result should be successful.

 ## Feedback